m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 Implementing new agents
 -----------------------

-To fully benefit from Reinforced-lib features, including JAX jit optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
+To fully benefit from Reinforced-lib features, including JAX JIT optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
 We present adding a custom agent on an example of a simple epsilon-greedy agent: